-He married Maud May Luxton at Launceston in 1901 setting up home in Church street, Launceston.
-Together they had four children two daughters Joyce May, and Enid Grace, and two sons, Ernest Roy, and Harold Luxton.
+He married Maud May Luxton at Launceston in 1901 setting up home in Church Street, Launceston before moving c.1926 to ‘Dunstowe’, Dunheved Road.
+Together they had four children two daughters Joyce May, and Enid Grace, and two sons, Ernest Roy (b.1905), and Harold Luxton (b.1907 – d.1952).

 Just as his brother William, Ernest joined the town council, being first elected in 1932 until ill health forced his retirement.

 In 1935 he served as the president of the Launceston Agricultural Association of which he had been a member of for many years.
 He was also a member of the local Unemployment committee and the Launceston Old Age Pensions sub-committee and to complete his public work he served on the board of Governors of Horwell Grammar school.

 He was a staunch Methodist.
 His standing achievement was in his support and drive for the new Hospital built at Longlands on ground donated by Mr C. H. Gillbard.
 Ernest was also a founder member of Launceston Golf Club.

 His two sons Roy and Harold carried on the business which finally closed just four years shy of its centenary in January 1970 with the shop in church street being taken over by Liptons.

 After a long illness, Ernest died in 1946 at the age of 69 at his home ‘Dunstowe’, Dunheved road.
 The funeral service was held at the Wesleyan Chapel.